Best Cheap Health Insurance in Wisconsin (2025)

 - Good plan quality: HealthPartners has great customer satisfaction and good ratings of four out of five stars from both ValuePenguin editors and HealthCare.gov.

 - How PPO plans work: With a PPO plan, you won't need to get a referral from your main doctor before seeing a specialist.
-And you'll have some coverage for any doctor in the country because the plan covers out-of-network medical care.
+In addition, you'll have some coverage for any doctor in the country because the plan covers out-of-network medical care.

 - Costs and when it's worth it: A Silver plan from HealthPartners starts at $507 per month before discounts, which is more expensive than many other options.
-It can be worth it to pay for a HealthPartners PPO plan if you have ongoing health issues where you want more choices about your doctors and you want to avoid hassles when getting specialized medical care.
+But it can be worth it to pay for a HealthPartners PPO plan if you have ongoing health issues where you want more choices about your doctors and to avoid hassles when getting specialized medical care.

 UnitedHealthcare has cheap plans that sometimes include dental